About Project Play: Baltimore

 It all started when...

-the former Surgeon General of the United States, Dr. Vivek Murthy, challenged leaders at the 2015 Project Play Summit to grow access to sport for youth across the nation -- and take the Project Play framework for action into communities as a tool to rally stakeholders.
+the former Surgeon General of the United States, Dr. Vivek Murthy, challenged leaders at the 2015 Project Play Summit to grow access to sport for youth across the nation -- and partner with communities to use the Project Play framework for action to rally stakeholders.

 Baltimore is the first model community initiative organized by the Aspen Institute's Project Play team.
 Supported by Under Armour, it is a bold experiment designed to serve and inspire Baltimore's communities.
-The UA House, a newly revitalized community center on Fayette Street, will serve as the hub for the initiative.
+The UA House, a newly revitalized community center on Fayette Street, serves as the hub for the initiative.

 The project’s initial three-year focus will be on East Baltimore, specifically a two-square mile area that is home to 19 schools and approximately 12,000 children.
 To facilitate the effort, the Aspen Institute and Under Armour will:

-- Help stakeholders understand the State of Play for youth in the community through a custom report, read here
+- Help stakeholders understand the State of Play for youth in the community through a custom report (read)

 - Convene local leaders and youth to identify, develop, and sustain opportunities to grow access to sport